How to install an above-ground pool in your garden

 2. Drainage

-The compact nature of stone dust acts as a barrier against weeds and pests, minimizing the risk of them infiltrating the pool area.
-This is especially important for maintaining a clean and pleasant swimming environment.
+The compact nature of stone flour acts as an effective barrier against weeds and pests, minimizing the risk of them penetrating the pool area and causing damage to the pool's structure or liner.
+This property is particularly important for maintaining a clean, hygienic, and pleasant swimming environment, while also reducing the need for maintenance and chemical pesticides in the pool area.

 Determining the Amount

-Now, let's address the burning question: how much stone dust do you need for your pool?
+Let's now address the central question: how much stone flour do you need for your pool?

 • Start by carefully measuring the pool's dimensions.
 You need length, width, and depth.
-Be sure to account for any slope or uneven ground.
+It's important to consider any slope or uneven ground in the calculations to ensure that the stone flour bed is sufficiently thick across the entire surface to create an even and stable base.

 2. Determine the Volume

-• Use the measurements to calculate the volume of the space under the pool.
+• Use the obtained measurements to calculate the volume of the space under the pool.
 The formula for the volume of a rectangular area is length × width × depth.
-If your pool is round, you can use the formula πr² × depth, where r is the radius.
+For a round pool, the formula πr² × depth is used, where r represents the radius.
+It is recommended to aim for a stone flour bed with a thickness of at least 10-15 cm after compaction to ensure optimal stability and drainage.

 3. Convert to Cubic Yards